How to Change Your Fixed Mindset to Growth: A Definitive Guide

 Our institutions amplify the same pattern.
 School systems rank students for speed, not curiosity.
 Companies reward appearance of competence over skill development.
 These signals whisper, “Don’t risk failure.”

+By adolescence, most people equate approval with flawless results.
 The fixed mindset becomes social camouflage—performing certainty to avoid exposure.

 How to Determine Your Mindset